 Concussions can range from mild to severe.
 While most concussions heal after rest and reduced screen time, some can have persistent symptoms that keep you from getting back to feeling like your typical self.
 The healing process can seem to go on forever, and this can make your life more difficult because you still have bills to pay, but you might not be able to return to work yet because of your head injury.

 When someone else’s negligence is what caused your injuries and damages, then you could use the help of a brain injury lawyer in Philadelphia.
-At Shrager & Sachs, we understand how vulnerable and helpless you might feel after a concussion that keeps you from working.
+At Shrager, Sachs, & Blanco, we understand how vulnerable and helpless you might feel after a concussion that keeps you from working.
 The medical bills and your regular costs of living are adding up, and you need help.
 With us on your side, you can recover the compensation you deserve so you can continue to focus on healing.

 Reach out to our firm today so we can get started on your potential claim.